ROBIN2811/Car-Supply-Chain/README.md

 I have provided the dashboard [Car Supply Chain (USA).pbix]
 ## Conclusion
-The analysis enhances understanding of the car supply chain dynamics and identifies areas for optimization.
+'The analysis enhances understanding of the car supply chain dynamics and identifies areas for optimization.'

 I have provided a summary report for this project [Car Supply Chain (USA).pdf]
 ## Further development if needed: